rubyonracetracks/tutorial-rails-rubymn2/02-08-user_follow_display.md

   # END: following
 ```
 * Enter the command "sh testc.sh".
 5 tests fail because following_user_path is undefined.
-* Add the following code just before the end of the user section in config/routes.rb:
+* Edit the config/routes.rb file.
+In the "resources :users" section, add the following lines just after the line that begins with "collection":
 ```
-  resources :users do
     member do
       get :following
     end
-  end
 ```
 * Enter the command "sh testc.sh".
-Now the 5 tests fail because the following action is not defined in the user controller.
+Now the 5 tests fail because the following action is not defined.
 * In the file app/controllers/users_controller.rb, add the following code just before the end of the action section:
 ```
   def following